top of page

 IMG_1351.jpeg

 We've spent three years researching, developing and producing climate related global documentary programming.
-The same team are now at work developing the short-format Climate Repair Café - as rapid change is overtaking our world.
+This experienced team is now at work with our global young content creators, developing the lively Climate Repair Café - as rapid change overtakes our world.

 Screenshot 2025-05-20 at 1.26.52 PM.png